What is solder paste?

 Rosin flux is made from rosin and withstands high soldering temperatures.
 It forms a barrier against moisture.
 Rosin flux has low activity and is suitable for surfaces that are clean and easy to solder.

 Water-soluble flux contains organic acids, thixotropic, and solvents.
-Its activity levels vary from no activity to extremely high activity and can also solder difficult surfaces.
-Since it covers all the activity levels, product specifications should be considered according to corrosion and electrical conductivity hazard.
+Its activity levels vary from no activity to extremely high, and it can also solder difficult surfaces.
+Since it covers all the activity levels, product specifications should be considered according to corrosion and electrical conductivity hazards.

 No-clean flux consists of rosins, solvent, and a small portion of activator.
 It has a low to moderate activity and is suitable for easily solderable surfaces.
 This flux eliminates the need for cleaning the residues formed after soldering.